-- · Infrared light - · Fluorescent light - · Strobe light - b Ensure that there are no interfering light sources at beam level. - ♦ Prevent reflective surfaces at beam level. - b Where applicable, take protective field addition distances into account. - Implement all additional measures to ensure that any special application of any effected beam types does not impair the safety sensor's operation.
+- ♥ Where applicable, take protective field addition distances into account. - ✤ Implement all additional measures to ensure that any special application of any effected beam types does not impair the safety sensor's operation.

-2.1.3 Obstructions in the protective field
+Obstructions in the protective field 2.1.3

-b Do not bring any additional window materials into the area monitored by the safety sensor.
+rightarrow Do not bring any additional window materials into the area monitored by the safety sensor.